-- To maintain ROW that ensures the safe and dependable delivery of electricity. - To manage vegetation that impedes ground and aerial inspections or interferes with the ability to access the ROW and structures for maintenance or emergencies. - To encourage stable early successional ecological communities of primarily low growing plant communities to allow access for maintenance and inspections and ultimately reduce the amount of herbicide over time. - To remove or manage incompatible vegetation on the ROW, along access roads, around structures, gates, and the perimeter of electric substations. - To control invasive and poisonous plant species. - To ensure that all vegetation management operations are conducted in a safe, effective manner and in conformity with all federal and state laws, regulations, and permit conditions.
+- To maintain ROW that ensures the safe and dependable delivery of electricity. - To manage vegetation that impedes ground and aerial inspections or interferes with the ability to access the ROW and structures for maintenance or emergencies. - To encourage stable early successional low growing plant communities to allow access for maintenance and inspections and ultimately reduce the amount of herbicide over time. - To remove or manage incompatible vegetation on the ROW, along access roads, around structures, gates, and the perimeter of electric substations. - To control invasive plant species. - To manage poisonous plants such as poison ivy, that pose a hazard to workers or the public. - To ensure that all vegetation management operations are conducted in a safe, effective manner and in conformity with all federal and state laws, regulations, and permit conditions.